-3. This report provides an update to the Employment in Hampshire County Council Committee on the performance of Connect2Hampshire during the second year of trading, including the anticipated profit share for the County Council in respect of the financial year ended 31st March 2021.
+3. This report provides an update to the Executive Member on the performance of Connect2Hampshire during the second year of trading of the LLP, including the anticipated profit share for the County Council in respect of the financial year ended 31st March 2021.